keithpjolley/gitlab-aws/README.md

 `% ./bin/create_bootstrap _profilename_`

+If you get an 'access denied' error you can `Ctrl-Z, ssh-add -D, fg` to continue without starting over.

+New patches, git, minaconda, and boto3 are installed and takes a minute or two (this may change as the centos image ages and more patches are added over time).

 This script will return what you need to ssh into your new bootstrap host.
 It will create the bootstrap host in your default region which is independent of which region your final install will be in.